What Is Market Cap?

 You should know that two key factors can change the market cap of a company.
-First is the noticeable changes in the price of the stock and secondly when a company either repurchases or issues its shares.
+First is the noticeable changes in the stock price and secondly when a company either repurchases or issues its shares.

 Moreover, an investor can increase the number of company shares, specifically the one who exercises a huge number of warrants.
-Besides, shareholders are also affected due to dilution in which the current percentage of stockholder’s ownership is decreased as company issues new stocks.
-In either case, the market cap of a company is altered due to the change in its share price.
+Besides, shareholders are also affected due to dilution in which the current percentage of stockholder’s ownership is decreased as the company issues new stocks.
+In either case, a company’s market cap is altered due to the change in its share price.

 Types of Market Cap